Untitled Document

 NWS Storm Prediction Center Norman OK

-...THERE IS A SLIGHT RISK OF SEVERE THUNDERSTORMS IN NORTH FL AND
+...THERE IS A MODERATE RISK OF SEVERE THUNDERSTORMS FOR SOUTHERN

 ...SUMMARY...